-- Get a Lasair account here, and log in to the Lasair website. - Click on your username at the top right and select "My Profile" - Copy the notebook to your own Google account, and replace the xxxxxx with your own token.
+- You need a Lasair login.
+There is a video How to get a Lasair account that explains how to do this, or just go here.
+Then log in to the Lasair website. - Click on your username at the top right and select "My Profile", then copy the token. - Install the lasair client with pip3 install lasair.